-In normally healthy people, the major period of HGH release occurs during the first period of Stage 3 sleep stage during the night, about an hour after you first fall asleep.
+In normally healthy people, the significant period of HGH release occurs during the first period of Stage 3 sleep stage during the night, about an hour after you first fall asleep.

 During this stage of sleep, HGH is released and works to restore and rebuild your body and muscles from the stresses of the day.

 How Much Sleep Do You Need?

 If you feel like you could go back to bed before noon and sleep, or self-medicate on caffeine throughout the day, then it is likely that you are not getting good quality sleep and not being kind to your body.

-If this is consistent, it will manifest into all sorts of inflammatory physical and mental ailments.
+If this is consistent, it will manifest in all sorts of inflammatory physical and mental ailments.

-Seniors, in particular, spend less time in deep sleep, which explains the link between lack of HGH and other disorders associated with aging.
+Seniors, in particular, spend less time in deep sleep, which explains the link between a lack of HGH and other disorders associated with aging.

 So with less sleep, there are more chances of dementia and higher chances of many inflammatory diseases.
-All of our cells renew during sleep and hormones regulate themselves.
+All of our cells renew during sleep, and hormones regulate themselves.

 Is Sleep Affected by Alcohol?

-What happens is the body is focused on metabolising the fermented sugars in the alcohol and so the (REM) deep sleep cycle is reduced.
+What happens is the body is focused on metabolizing the fermented sugars in the alcohol, and so the (REM) deep sleep cycle is reduced.

-So many people think that alcohol helps them to sleep but it doesn’t.
-It puts you into a state of sedation and good, natural sleep and REM isn’t experienced.
+So many people think that alcohol helps them to sleep, but it doesn’t.
+It puts you into a state of sedation, good, natural sleep, and REM isn’t experienced.

-The liver is left with the task of detoxifying the sugars in the alcohol, which interferes with the fat-burning process and the overall quality of sleep is impaired.
+The liver is left with the task of detoxifying the sugars in the alcohol, which interferes with the fat-burning process, and the overall quality of sleep is impaired.

 How Sleep Affects Metabolism

-When we sleep less, we also have less stable sugar levels (glucose intolerance and insulin resistance) as well as more chance of cravings, so more chances of diabetes and obesity.
+When we sleep less, we also have less stable sugar levels (glucose intolerance and insulin resistance) and more cravings, so more cases of diabetes and obesity.

-The circadian rhythm activates many body and brain mechanisms during daylight hours, designed to keep you awake and then when it is time to sleep, the processes slow down and deactivate ‘alert’ signals.
+The circadian rhythm activates many bodies and brain mechanisms during daylight hours, designed to keep you awake, and then when it is time to sleep, the processes slow down and deactivate ‘alert’ signals.